Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 by Tom Brady

-I’ve always been obsessed with finding out what the best of the best do, and extracting their strategies so that anyone can implement them.
+I’ve always been obsessed with finding out what the best of the best do – that’s why I’ve worked with world-class athletes like Serena Williams and leading entrepreneurs like Richard Branson, extracting their strategies so that anyone can implement them.
 Tom does exactly that in his book.
 He shares his tried and true strategies that have enabled him to stay on top of his game and play at such a high level for so many years.
-The guy is in peak physical shape and one of the best quarterbacks in NFL history at age 40.
+The man is in peak physical shape and is still one of the best quarterbacks in NFL history at age 40.
 That’s pretty extraordinary.

 Man’s Search for Meaning